-The Asian Development Bank’s ‘Creating Livable Asian Cities’ book, released in April 2021, makes a case for five priorities to create liveable and resilient cities and realize a sustainable urban future in Asia.
+The Asian Development Bank’s ‘Creating Livable Asian Cities’ book, released in April 2021, makes a case for five priorities to create liveable and resilient cities and realise a sustainable urban future in Asia.

 The book focuses on:

-• Smart and inclusive planning;
+- Smart and inclusive planning;

-• Sustainable energy;
+- Sustainable energy;

-• Sustainable transport;
+- Sustainable transport;

-• Innovative finance;
+- Innovative finance;

-• Resilience and rejuvenation;
+- Resilience and rejuvenation;

-“While urbanization has driven regional productivity growth, it has also created major challenges.
-Increasing urbanization does not necessarily translate to increasing opportunities for all city residents.
+“While urbanisation has driven regional productivity growth, it has also created major challenges.
+Increasing urbanisation does not necessarily translate to increasing opportunities for all city residents.
 Asia’s cities will continue to grow but may not fulfill their potential as engines of growth and job creation due to unsynchronized spatial and economic planning, lack of affordable housing, marginalization of the poor and vulnerable, significant air and water pollution, failure to mitigate the effects of climate change, and deficits in urban infrastructure.”

 What Global leaders have to say about this book

 Seung-soo Han, Former Prime Minister of the Republic of Korea, says that “Creating Livable Asian Cities comes at a timely moment.
-The book emphasizes innovative technologies that can overcome challenges to make the region’s cities better places to live and grow.
+The book emphasises innovative technologies that can overcome challenges to make the region’s cities better places to live and grow.
 Its approach encourages stronger urban institutions focused on all people in every community.
 The book will inspire policymakers to consider concrete measures that can help cities’ build back better,’ in other words, to be more resilient and able to withstand the next crisis.
 In the post-pandemic period, livable Asian cities are a public good, just as green spaces are.
 Following this credo, however, requires Asia to invest in creating livable cities so they can fulfil their potential as avenues of innovation, prosperity, inclusiveness, and sustainability.”

-Karen Chapple Professor and Chair of City & Regional Planning at the University of California, Berkeley, the United States, “Finally, the definitive book to guide sustainable city-building in Asia in the 21st century!
+Karen Chapple, Professor and Chair of City & Regional Planning at the University of California, Berkeley, United States, “Finally, the definitive book to guide sustainable city-building in Asia in the 21st century!
 Asian Development Bank leaders Bambang Susantono and Robert Guild have skillfully assembled a set of cutting-edge essays that outline creative ideas and best practices in creating a more livable and equitable future for Asian cities.”

 To read the entire ADB report, click the link below: